Protectorate of Wallis and Futuna: King David (1933–1938)

-The Second World War
+World War II

-During the Second World War, while the other French territories in the Pacific rallied to Free France in 1940, the protectorate of Wallis and Futuna remained loyal to Vichy.
+During World War II, while the other French territories in the Pacific rallied to Free France in 1940, the protectorate of Wallis and Futuna remained loyal to Vichy.
 This decision was mainly due to the attitude of Bishop Alexandre Poncet (1884–1973), an anti-Republican and staunch Petainist.
 Cut off from other French territories and surrounding islands (Fiji, Samoa, Tonga) in the hands of the Allies, Wallis and Futuna suffered complete isolation for seventeen months.
 Resident Vrignaud set up a police force to prevent a possible landing, although it was the Japanese who worried the population.
 On March 16, 1941, Vrignaud and the bishop supported the election of King Leone Matekitoga by the royal families, although the latter refused to pledge allegiance to Marshal Pétain.

 An initial reconquest was envisaged by General de Gaulle in February 1941 but was canceled when it became public.
 Faced with the Japanese advance in the Pacific, the Americans wanted to invest in the island to set up a military base.
 De Gaulle, anxious to preserve French sovereignty, negotiated for Free French troops to land first on Wallis.
 On May 27, 1942, a Free French expeditionary force seized Wallis, a day ahead of schedule, to assert French sovereignty over the island.
 Resident Léon Vrignaud was arrested without violence and replaced by a resident loyal to the Allies, Captain Mattéi.
 The following day, the American army landed and set up a military base on the island.
 Futuna rallied to Free France two days later but was not taken over by the Allies.

 The US Army lands cannons in Gahi Bay on Wallis in 1942.

 The American command landed 2,000 GIs on the island, and their numbers rose to 6,000 over the next two years.
 In June 1942, the Seabees arrived on the island.
 The Americans built numerous infrastructures: an air base at Hihifo for bombers (which became Hihifo airfield) and another at Lavegahau, a Seaplane base at Muʻa Point, a port at Gahi and a 70-bed hospital, as well as roads.
 They transported a large quantity of armaments, flak, aircraft, tanks, etc.